-The lady makes some judicious remarks on hotel expenses, and especially in relation to the Trinkgeld, which serves as a source of fraud.
+The lady makes some Judicious remarks on hotel expenses, and especially in relation to the Trinkgeld, which serves as a source of fraud.
 Englishmen, too, are overcharged on system.
 But these, she adds, are the sins of an individual, or a class, and not of the whole people; and lately there have been formed associations among hotel-keepers to prevent fraud and exaction.
-There is nothing demanded by the Government for passports, and postage and tolegrams are cheaper than in any other country of Europe.
-Neither in diligence nor railroad is any one allowed to smoke without the consent of the whole company, and the facilities for travelling with speed and comfort are carried to the greatest possible per-
+There is nothing demanded by the Government for passports, and postage and telegrams are cheaper than in any other country of Europe and telegrams are cheaper than in any other country of Europe.

-Costume, like customs, it appears, has much altered, the Swiss now, dressing much like other continental people.
-But "the ancient spirit is not dead."
-Our authoress, who is evidently an American, recognises it without reservation.
-She, of course, alludes to the recent annexation of Savoy, and the neutral portion on the Lake of Geneva, and notices with becoming scorn the ridicule indulged in by some journalists at the thought of Switzerland asserting and defending her rights, with her limited territory and limited means.
+Neither in diligence nor railroad is any one allowed to smoke without the consent of the whole company, and the facilities for travel-ling with speed and comfort are carried to the greatest possible perfection: Costume, like customs, it appears, has much altered, the Swiss now dressing much like other continental people.
+But "the ancient spirit is not dead.24 Our authorese, who is evidently an American, recognises it without reservation.
+She, of course, alludes to the recent annexation of Savoy, and the neutral portion on the Lake of Geneva, and notices with becoming scorn the ridicule indulged in by some journalists at the thought of Switzerland asserting and defending her rights; with her limited territory and limited means.
 In this task Switzerland has never known what failure meant, and there is no reason why she should now do so.
-Our authoress had many a conversation, she says, " with the most mercenary and timeserving of her people, and verily believes there is not one who would not sacrifice the last centime for her glory."
-She adds that, whichever of the Great Powers begins a contest with her will find it interminable, for though many times conquered, she never has been, and never will be subdued."
-In an appendix, our traveller has been at the pains of collecting a complete though succinct history of Switzerland, from the early times to the present.
+Our authoress had multy's conversation, the says, a with the most mercenary and timeserving of her people, and verily believes there is not one who would not sacrifice the last centime for her glory."
+She adds that, whichever of the Great Powers begins a contest with her will find it inteleminable, for though many times conquered, she never has been and never will be wilded.
+This dads always to the In an appendix, our traveller has been at the pains of collecting a complete though succinct history of Switzerland, from the early times to the present.
 In this, as in the remainder of the work, she as done her spiriting featly.
 Altogether, the present may be accepted as a standard production on the highly interesting subject to which it is devoted.